Hector Cole: New Zealand selection and English Tour

-The tour would ultimately be regarded as a disaster from a New Zealand stand point.
+The tour would ultimately be regarded as a disaster from a New Zealand standpoint.
 There were several disputes with management and 7 players went on strike.
 They refused to play under the leadership of manager Ernest Mair and were later banned for life, while the tour record of 17 wins and 17 losses was underwhelming.
-Cole played in 15 matches including the first of the tour against Dewsbury which saw New Zealand win 13-9 in front of 16,000 spectators at Harrogate on 11 September.
+Cole played in 15 matches including the first of the tour against Dewsbury which saw New Zealand win 13–9 in front of 16,000 spectators at Harrogate on 11 September.
 Critics declared that Cole was "excellent" and his performance was reliable with his "straight running proving a constant source of worry to the Dewsbury men".
 He was selected to play the third tour match against Halifax but was ruled out through an injury to his knee.
-He next appeared against Rochdale Hornets in an 11-9 win where he was said to have made "some strong runs and his tackling was a thorn in the side of the Rochdale forces".
-Cole played five-eight once again in a 19-16 defeat of Barrow in front of 5,500 spectators.
+He next appeared against Rochdale Hornets in an 11–9 win where he was said to have made "some strong runs and his tackling was a thorn in the side of the Rochdale forces".
+Cole played five-eight once again in a 19–16 defeat of Barrow in front of 5,500 spectators.
 Cole registered his only try of the tour against Widnes on 29 September.
-He scored New Zealand’s first try in a 15-5 win with 6,000 fans looking on.
-Cole was then in the side which went down 17-5 to Warrington in atrocious conditions, though in this match he had been moved into the centres alongside Hec Brisbane.
+He scored New Zealand's first try in a 15–5 win with 6,000 fans looking on.
+Cole was then in the side which went down 17–5 to Warrington in atrocious conditions, though in this match he had been moved into the centres alongside Hec Brisbane.
 New Zealand's performance in a cabled report from London was described as "third rate" and Cole along with Stan Webb were said to be "negligible in defence and ineffective in attack".

 It was 11 days until Cole would play again on Wednesday, 20 October.
-It was in a 38-17 thrashing of Bradford Northern in front of 4,500 spectators.
+It was in a 38–17 thrashing of Bradford Northern in front of 4,500 spectators.
 He made a "beautiful run, side-stepping several men, but was grassed just on the line" early in the match.
 Then early in the second half with New Zealand in trouble he intercepted a pass and ran to the Bradford 25m line before passing to Hec Brisbane who, "beating all opposition, ran over for the finest try of the day".
 Cole sustained a leg injury later in the match and had to go to the fullback position, switching with Craddock Dufty.
 Cole then played at five-eight against Leeds a week later, and he was paired with Wilson Hall who played halfback.
 Cole was said to have kicked "judiciously, and often penetrated the Leeds defence by his brilliant straight running".
-He was moved back to the centres for a 14-28 loss to St Helens Recreation on 30 October and played there again in an 18-10 win over Salford 4 days later.
+He was moved back to the centres for a 14–28 loss to St Helens Recreation on 30 October and played there again in an 18–10 win over Salford 4 days later.